-Ever wonder what the numbers and the letter mean when you are considering a jewelry purchase?
-18?
-24?
+Have you ever wondered what the numbers and the letter mean when you are buying jewelry?
+What does 18 mean?
+Or 24?
 And what does the "K" stand for?
 The world of gold is an ancient one, and the rules governing how it is categorized are equally ancient and, dare we say, set in stone.

-Worldwide, the jewelry business operates by set standards in order to give customers confidence in what they are buying.
-Let's take a look at what it all means, and how you can make sure you have the real thing.
+The jewelry business operates by set standards worldwide in order to give customers confidence in what they are buying.
+Let's take a look at what it all means, so you can ensure you’re buying authentic, high-quality jewelry at your next purchase.

 So what is 18-karat gold?
-The word "karat" has been used in the gold world for centuries to describe the purity of the gold in question.
+The word "karat" has been used in the gold industry for centuries to describe the purity of the gold in question.
 One hundred percent gold is classified as 24 karats, but pure gold is too soft to use in most jewelry designs.

 In order to be used in jewelry, other types of metals are mixed with pure gold.
-18 karat gold is 75% pure gold, mixed with 25% of an alloy to strengthen it.
+18- karat gold is 75% pure gold, mixed with 25% of an alloy to strengthen it.
 Common alloys include nickel, silver, and copper.
-18 karat white gold is alloyed with silver or palladium and then often plated with rhodium in order to make it even stronger and give the white gold jewelry design a brighter appearance.
+18-karat white gold is alloyed with silver or palladium and then often plated with rhodium in order to make it even stronger and give white gold jewelry a brighter appearance.

-So how can you tell if the jewelry you have is really 18 karat?
-Here are a few ways you can test on your own.
+So how can you tell if the jewelry you have is really 18- karat gold?
+Here are a few ways you can easily test your gold right at home.

-But could a forger include that in their fake?
-Of course, so try at least one other test to help you determine if your jewelry is truly 18 karat.
+But could a forger include that in their fake gold item?
+Of course, so try at least one other test to help you determine if your jewelry is truly 18 karats.

 A good way to tell if 18k gold is real is by its weight.
 Gold is a heavy metal, so heavy that it will sink in water.
 If you drop your jewelry in a glass of water, real gold will drop straight down.
-Remember that 18 karat gold is 75% gold mixed with other alloys.
+Remember that 18- karat gold is 75% gold mixed with other alloys.

 Check if your gold is real by performing the magnet test.
 Real gold will not attract a magnet.
-To test is 18k gold real, hold it next to a magnet.
+To test if 18k gold is real, hold it next to a magnet.
 If the magnet sticks to your jewelry, then it does not have a high percentage of gold but is made up of other, more magnetic metals.

-The best way to make sure what you have is really 18 karat gold jewelry is to buy from a trusted source.
-The look and feel of 18 karat gold jewelry is one of elegance, and Di Modolo has a wide range of prices and styles to suit your every jewelry mood.
+The best way to make sure that what you have is really 18- karat gold jewelry is to buy from a trusted source.
+True 18- karat gold jewelry looks and feels elegant, and Di Modolo has a wide range of prices and styles to suit your every jewelry mood.

-The Allegra 18K White Gold & Diamond Stackable Ring paired with the Allegra 18K White Gold and Diamond Earrings would be perfect for an elegant evening out on the town.
+The Allegra 18K White Gold & Diamond Stackable Ring paired with the Allegra 18K White Gold and Diamond Earrings would look impeccable for an elegant evening out on the town.
 Browse our collection of fine jewelry at Di MODOLO to find the perfect piece for you.